opendocsg/slw-judgments-backfill/2015_SGHC_157/report.md

 _Civil Procedure_ – _Extension of Time_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 32 of 2015 was dismissed by the Court of Appeal on 21 January 2016.
-See [2016] SGCA 23.]
+See <span class="citation">[2016] SGCA 23</span>.]

 15 June 2015